Latvian cuisine is relatively high in fat and not spicy.

 These buildings were constructed between 1955 and 1990 when the Soviet Union effectively banned all significant architectural decor for ordinary buildings such as apartment blocks and shops.
 They were constructed according to the same used-and-reused designs, often built of prefab materials.

 That said, key public buildings (e.g. theaters) were still constructed in city centers as the Soviet micro-districts were strictly residential.
-These buildings of the late Soviet occupation era, however, followed somewhat more interesting architectural styles of the era.
-Brutalism (with its open concrete) dominated in the 1970s together with so-called regional architecture (which in reality looked like dull functionalist buildings with seemingly arbitrary gabled roofs or irregular shaped blank brick walls).
+These buildings of the late Soviet occupation era, however, followed somewhat more interesting architectural styles.
+Brutalism (with its concrete mass in the open) dominated the 1970s together with so-called regional architecture (which in reality looked like dull functionalist buildings with seemingly arbitrary gabled roofs or irregular shaped blank brick walls).
 Postmodernism (incorporating more meticulous reinterpreted decorations) became popular in 1980s.

 Today the Soviet modernist buildings have a very bad image in Latvia.
 Low building quality, bad insulation, and other drawbacks mean that these buildings are not good to live at.
 Massive renovation or entire replacement is needed.
-After independence, the Soviet modernist micro-districts also received a subtle market-led change.
-Small courtyards became overfilled with cars (no longer a luxury) and empty places were built over with shops, services (there were too little in the USSR) and some churches (all such districts were originally churchless in accordance with atheist Soviet policies).
+Soon ater independence, the Soviet modernist micro-districts also received a subtle market-led change.
+Small courtyards became overfilled with cars (no longer a luxury) and empty places between buildings were built over with shops, services (there were few and far between in the USSR) and some churches (all such districts were originally churchless in accordance with atheist Soviet policies).
 People also attempted to patch up their bad apartments by, for example adding antennae and transforming balconies into small rooms, which made the crumbling Soviet modernism even more chaotic in appearance.

 1990 independence opened Latvia up for foreign ideas and materials as well as allowed a massive economic growth.
 This had a tremendous impact on Latvian cities.